motrunflorin/Spotify-Simulator/README.md

 Package page should be in package app (I didn't realised at that time).
 Folders stage1 and stage2 have the inputs, checkers and refs for each stage, maybe should be renamed as etapa1 and etapa2 when used.

+# STAGE 1

 ## Overview
-This project involves implementing a Spotify-like application that simulates user interactions with the platform.
+This stage involves implementing a Spotify-like application that simulates user interactions with the platform.
 Actions are simulated via commands from input files.
 You act as an admin overseeing all user activities, generating reports, and simulating real-time actions on the platform.

 ## Entities